-- (a) One dwelling accessory to Permitted Activities on the same site. - (b) Any Permitted or Controlled Activity that fails to comply with any activity performance standard listed in Rule 18.4. - (c) Activities which are "high risk facilities" in terms of potential stormwater contaminants (as defined in the attached schedule at the end of this Section).
+- (a) One dwelling accessory to Permitted or Controlled Activities on the same site. - (b) Any Permitted or Controlled Activity that fails to comply with any activity performance standard listed in Rule 18.4.

+(c) Activities which are "high risk facilities" in terms of potential stormwater contaminants (as defined in the attached schedule at the end of this section).

-Explanatory note: The schedule attached at the end of this Section is an extract from the Proposed Bay of Plenty Regional Water and Land Plan and is adopted as part of this District Plan.
+Explanatory Note: The schedule attached at the end of this section is an extract from the Proposed Bay of Plenty Regional Water and Land Plan and is adopted as part of this District Plan.
 This rule is included, to ensure that specific assessment of high risk facilities can be undertaken and mitigation measures can be imposed.

-- (d) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - the disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material - the diversion or modification of any natural watercourses - the construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pumpstations, sewers, culverts and roadways - Walkways/cycleways.
+- (d) Within stormwater management reserves and private conservation areas in Omokoroa Stage 2, regardless of whether they are designated, the following are Restricted Discretionary Activities: - (i) The disturbance of soil, natural ground cover and vegetation, or the deposition of refuse, solid or liquid waste, fill or any material; - (ii) The diversion or modification of any natural watercourses; - (iii) The construction of fences or other barriers, dams, ponds and other stormwater treatment facilities, bridges, sports facilities, dwellings or buildings, playgrounds, pumpstations, sewers, culverts and roadways; - (iv) Walkways/cycleways.